PhuongFX/Online-Gaming/README.md

 **Results 📊**
 --------------

-The best performing model was the XGB model with an accuracy of 91.64% on the test set. 🎉 Here are the results of the other models:
+The best performing model was the XGB model with an accuracy of 91.64% on the test set.

 | Model | Training Accuracy | Test Accuracy |
 | --- | --- | --- |